 - Lack of ability to easily communicate with colleagues remotely.

 Workplaces are changing.
 Teams are spread out in home offices or other remote locations, and the traditional way of work is becoming a thing of the past.
 Simply walking down the hallway to discuss a matter any time you want may no longer be feasible.
 Organizations that lack an online platform for case/matter data aren’t sure how remote operations could work for them because they are so used to in-person communication.
-By implementing a legal matter management system, you give your team instant access to a communication platform that paves the way for conversations about any matter remotely within seconds.
+By implementing a case management softwares, you give your team instant access to a communication platform that paves the way for conversations about any matter remotely within seconds.
 This eliminates the need to halt business because the office is closed.
 Communication about the right information and keeping everyone up to date can still happen anytime, anywhere.

 Benefits to Implementing Legal Technology Sooner Rather Than Later